Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary coupling: Introduction

-For future work, we hope that the robustness of the entropy method will enable us to study the large time behaviour of more complicated and realistic models of asymmetric cell division by reusing the entropy entropy-dissipation estimate derived in Lemma \ref{lem:E-EDEstimate} for the non-degenerate case $\delta_v >0$ and Lemma \ref{lem:degenerate_estimate} for the degenerate case $\delta_v =0$.
+For future work, we hope that the robustness of the entropy method will enable us to study the large time behaviour of more complicated and realistic models of asymmetric cell division by reusing the entropy entropy-dissipation estimate derived in Theorem \ref{lem:E-EDEstimate} for the non-degenerate case $\delta_v >0$ and Lemma \ref{lem:degenerate_estimate} for the degenerate case $\delta_v =0$.
 Thus, the considered mathematical core problem \eqref{e1} is also motivated by the goal of deriving core entropy entropy-dissipation estimates, which encompasses the nonlinear boundary dynamics featured by the system \eqref{e1}.

-The rest of the paper is organised as follows.
-In Section 2, we prove the global existence of a unique weak solution for system \eqref{e1}.
-Section 3 is devoted to the entropy method, establishing entropy entropy-dissipation estimates and proving explicit exponential convergence to equilibrium.
+{ The rest of the paper is organised as follows.
+In Section 2, we show the global existence of a unique weak solution for system \eqref{e1} {under suitable assumptions on the reaction rates $k_u(t,x)$ and $k_v(t,x)$}.
+Parts of the proof of the existence theorem shall be detailed in the Appendix \ref{App}.
+Section 3 is devoted to the entropy method, establishing entropy entropy-dissipation estimates and proving explicit exponential convergence to equilibrium.}